pop-os/docs/src/manage-apps/using-appimages.md

 ## Updating an AppImage

 AppImages are easily updated by downloading the latest version to replace the currently downloaded AppImage.
-Alternatively, the [AppImageUpdate](https://github.com/AppImage/AppImageUpdate) project provides a method for keeping AppImage applications up-to-date.
+The [AppImageUpdate](https://github.com/AppImage/AppImageUpdate) project provides a method for doing this automatically.

 ### Installing AppImageUpdate